jaseknighter/krill/README.md

 ## installation

-the install process requires 3 steps to properly install!
+the install process requires three steps to properly install:

 1. open maiden and below the "matron" tab, enter: